facebook/relay/website/docs/tutorial/queries-1.md

 First, it allows Relay to generate type definitions for the results of the query, making your code more type-safe.

-Relay replaces the GraphQL string literal with an object that tells Relay what to do.
-This is much faster than using the GraphQL strings directly at runtime would be.
+Second, Relay replaces the GraphQL string literal with an object that tells Relay what to do.
+This is much faster than using the GraphQL strings directly at runtime.

 Also, Relay’s compiler can be configured to [save queries to the server](/docs/guides/persisted-queries/) when you build your app, so that at runtime the client need only send a query ID instead of the query itself.
 This saves bundle size and network bandwidth, and can prevent attackers from writing malicious queries since only those your app was built with need be available.